SumedhaDevkar-aws/Terraform-AWS-Self-Healing-Infrastructure/README.md

 **Testing the Setup**
 Run --> terraform output ---> in gitbash or check the AWS Console -> EC2 ->Load Balancer.
-Copy the Load alancer DNS name (e.g. app-lb-12345678.ap-sout-1.el.amazonaws.com) Open it in the browser -- you should see:
+Copy the Load balancer DNS name (e.g. app-lb-12345678.ap-sout-1.el.amazonaws.com) Open it in the browser -- you should see:
 "Hello from Sumedha's Auto-Healing EC2 Instance".

 **Testing Self-Healing Behaviour**
 Go to AWS Console --> EC2 -->Auto Scaling Groups.
 Select your ASG --> "instance Management" tab.
-Manually terminate on eof the EC2 instances.
+Manually terminate one of the EC2 instances.
 Wait 1-2 minutes.
-**NOTE**: Auo Scaling will automatically launch a new EC2 instance, proving the self-healing functionality.
+**NOTE**: Auto Scaling will automatically launch a new EC2 instance, proving the self-healing functionality.

 **Clean up Resource**
 To avoid the unwanted AWS Charges: